tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index.md

 Azure Search is a fully managed cloud search service that provides a rich search experience to custom applications.
 One way to add search capability is through a REST API, with operations that create and manage indexes, load data, implement search features, execute queries, and handle results.

-## Genenerally available and preview versions
+## Generally available and preview versions

 **2017-11-11** is the most current generally available release of the Azure Search Service REST API.
+This version operates under an Azure service level agreement (SLA).
 New features in this API version include:

   - [Synonyms](https://docs.microsoft.com/azure/search/search-synonyms).
 The new synonyms feature allows you to define equivalent terms and expand the scope of the query.
   - [Support for efficiently indexing text blobs](https://docs.microsoft.com/azure/search/search-howto-indexing-azure-blob-storage#IndexingPlainText).
 The new `text` parsing mode for Azure Blob indexers significantly improves indexing performance.